 3 Expected output

 The expected output will be a report or reports on the results of the work conducted for each step above, together with one or more Recommendations, as appropriate.
-Outputs may also include regular updates to the online toolkit, and the development of any additional tools or guidelines to support the implementation of telecommunications/ICTs for disaster management.
+Outputs may also include regular updates to the online toolkit, and the development of any additional tools or guidelines to support the implementation of telecommunications/ICTs for utilization of telecommunications/ICTs for disaster preparedness, mitigation, and response and recovery.

+Succinct outputs summarizing case studies and capturing lessons learned, best practices, and tools/templates will be prepared and presented to the Study Question for approval annually.
+The focus will be on both technology examples and also deployment case studies of new and emerging systems and applications for disaster communications and response.

 4 Timing

 4.1 Annual progress reports should be submitted to ITU-D Study Group 2.

+4.2 Best practices and country experiences in planning, exercising and deploying early warning systems for disaster risk reduction, including safety confirmation.

+4.3 Guidelines for preparing and conducting disaster communications exercises and drills and for assessing and updating plans, policies, and procedures based on lessons learned.

+4.4 Best practices regarding the enabling policy environment for deployment of emergency communications systems.

-4.2 Draft final reports and any proposed draft Recommendations/guidelines should be submitted to ITU-D Study Group 2 within four years.
+4.5 Draft final reports and any proposed draft Recommendations/guidelines should be submitted to ITU-D Study Group 2 within four years.